Israel orders evacuation of part of Gaza humanitarian zone as war's toll passes 39,000 Palestinians

 Jul 22, 2024 12:40 PM CDT

-Israeli Police and ZAKA emergency service work at the scene of an attempted stabbing attack at the entrance to Netiv Haasara, near the Gaza border in southern Israel, Monday, July 22, 2024.
-The Israeli military said that one person was killed after he attempted to stab Israeli security forces with a...
+The body of a suspected attacker lies at the feet of Israeli Police and soldiers investigating an attempted stabbing attack at the entrance to Netiv Haasara, just north of the Gaza border in southern Israel, Monday, July 22, 2024.
+The Israeli military said that one person was killed after he attempted...
 (Associated Press)

 DEIR AL-BALAH, Gaza Strip (AP) — The Israeli military ordered the evacuation Monday of part of a crowded area in the Gaza Strip it had designated a humanitarian zone, saying it is planning an operation against Hamas militants there.
 The order triggered a new flight of Palestinians, many of whom had taken refuge there just in the past weeks.